Prosthetics and Orthotics

 - Recently Updated

-Orthotic and prosthetic programs focus on conceptualizing, creating, fitting and measuring of braces meant to correct the body and...
+Orthotic and prosthetic programs focus on conceptualizing, creating, fitting and measuring braces that correct the body and artificial...

 Orthotists and prosthetists are allied health professionals who develop and fit orthopedic braces and artificial limbs.
 Individuals...